-Bake for 9 to 11 minutes, or the edges are lightly browned.
-The middles will still be slightly soft, but not wet or doughy.
+Bake for 9 to 11 minutes, or until the edges are lightly browned.
+The middles will still be a little soft, but not wet or doughy.
 Leave the cookies on the pan for 5 minutes to firm up slightly before removing them to a wire rack to finish cooling.
 Store them in an airtight container.
 These also freeze well!

-Tag me @rosesandwhiskers on Instagram if you try these pumpkin chocolate chip cookies and use the hashtag #rosesandwhiskers.
+Tag me @rosesandwhiskers on Instagram if you try this simple pumpkin chocolate chip cookie recipe and use the hashtag #rosesandwhiskers.
 Happy baking! 🙂

 Pumpkin Chocolate Chip Cookies